 On the last Sunday in May, clear and blue, I was driving along at 130/kph by 8:00am.
 What to wear, not lately a consideration, was a problem that morning: the most appropriate outfit I could come up with was khaki pants, grey shirt, and an Ike style waist cut tan coat.
 I do have some dress coats and ties, but none of these really go together, and pressed casual seemed better than mismatched dressed up – and it was probably going to be warm, anyway.
 Sunday morning the autoroute has few cars, and it was easy drive from the bottom of Var, on the A-57 to A-8 east, exit at Draguingan.

 The occasion was the Memorial Day service at the American Rhone Cemetery in Draguingnan.
 Family friends were visiting from the United States – Paul and Jean, ex-military, vacationing in Cannes and attending the service.
 I didn’t know the cemetery was there, and some fealty to my upbringing, and country, made me feel I should have.
-I would attend the ceremony and spend more time with Paul and Jean, known to me for over thirty years, whom I first met in 1978 when their inclined driveway, made slick by an early season snow, helped my old Volvo off the concrete and onto their lawn.
+My plan was to attend the ceremony and afterwards spend time with Paul and Jean, known to me for over thirty years, whom I first met in 1978 when their inclined driveway, made slick by an early season snow, helped my old Volvo off the concrete and onto their lawn.

 Now, having arrived, less than a minute after parking, I met Jean and Paul, along with another ex-military couple, on the way to the ceremony.